FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Conclusion

-Our analysis establishes spectral entropy as an effective forecastability indicator, enabling practitioners to assess predictability limits prior to deployment.
-Furthermore, aggregated datasets consistently show better predictability compared to individual time series, with forecast error decreasing with aggregation level.
+Our analysis establishes spectral entropy as an effective indicator of forecastability, enabling practitioners to assess the limits of predictability prior to deployment.
+Furthermore, aggregated datasets consistently show better predictive performance than individual time series, with forecast error decreasing as the level of aggregation increases.

-A natural next step would be to evaluate TSFMs on a holistic representation of a regional energy system -- jointly covering individual households and industrial sites, low- and medium-voltage distribution grids, and transmission-level loads and generation within a single geographic region -- to assess whether a shared forecasting backbone can consistently capture dependencies across aggregation levels instead of forecasting each level in isolation.
-Future work should also investigate fine-tuning strategies for TSFMs tailored to specific energy data categories or trained across all energy time series collectively, and explore how different foundation models can be combined, for example through simple ensembles or complementary in-context prompts.
-In addition, more systematic covariate engineering for TSFMs -- including the design and evaluation of domain-specific feature sets for weather, markets, and operational constraints -- remains an open engineering task.
+A natural next step would be to evaluate TSFMs on a regional energy system as a whole -- jointly covering individual households and industrial sites, low- and medium-voltage distribution grids, and transmission-level loads and generation within a single geographic region -- to assess whether a shared forecasting backbone can consistently capture dependencies across aggregation levels instead of forecasting each level in isolation.
+Future work should investigate fine-tuning strategies for TSFMs tailored to specific energy data categories or trained across all energy time series, explore combining foundation models through simple ensembles or complementary in-context prompts, and improve the interpretability of foundation-model forecasts to support operational trust.
+More systematic covariate engineering, including domain-specific feature sets for weather, markets, and operational constraints, remains a further open engineering task.

-The demonstrated ability of TSFMs to generalize across diverse energy time series data categories without dataset-specific retraining suggests a promising direction for future work, i.e., investigating whether such universal forecasting properties can serve as a key component in emerging dynamic network management schemes.
-This could be a first step towards fully dynamic flexible connection agreements, where asset-agnostic forecasting across heterogeneous grid-connected assets is a direct operational prerequisite, and in further steps towards fully dynamic grid tariffs that require consistent, portfolio-wide load and generation forecasting across all connected stakeholders, including an individual assessment of each network line.
+The demonstrated ability of TSFMs to generalize across diverse energy time series data categories without dataset-specific retraining suggests a promising direction for future work: investigating whether such universal forecasting properties can serve as a key component of emerging dynamic network management schemes.
+This could be a first step towards fully dynamic, flexible connection agreements, where asset-agnostic forecasting across heterogeneous grid-connected assets is a direct operational prerequisite, and, in further steps, towards fully dynamic grid tariffs that require consistent, portfolio-wide load and generation forecasting across all connected stakeholders, including an individual assessment of each network line.